rootstrap/blog/content/Phoenix for Rails developers - Part 2 - Bruno Vezoli.md

 ```

 Again, this follows the functional paradigm so all a context does is provide methods to interact with the data and it does so by using the repository pattern.
 If you are not familiar with the concept, just think of it as an abstraction of your database (or another kind of storage) where you can query, update and create records by sending the necessary data.
 This pattern allows separating the data from the way it's saved, after understanding that contexts are straightforward to comprehend.

-This way of managing the data layer and the business logic opens up a world of opportunities in my opinion.
+This way of managing the data layer and the business logic opens up a world of opportunities.
 Assume for example that we have a process for publishing in our blog, so all articles must be reviewed after they are changed and before they are published.
 We would probably do some validations in our model to only insert it if it's approved, the same would go in our context here.
 But we also like to allow admins to bypass these validations, a common case, and publish whenever they want.
 So in Rails we would probably change our code to reflect this new case while in Phoenix we might wish to create a new context altogether.

 As with any choice, you always have pros and cons, but I really like the way contexts allow you to avoid polluting a model with different responsibilities.
 If you've been working on Rails long enough you might notice they have a similar purpose as service objects which the community has embraced and which are a part of our daily development cycle.

 ### Conclusion

 You might be thinking I threw a lot of dirt on Rails and the ways things are done, that I recommend not using Rails anymore and start using Phoenix.
 This is not one of those "why X sucks and you should migrate all your code to Y", this is one of those "hey look at this cool new tool, you might find it useful/enjoyable".
 I still use Rails on a daily day basis and love the way it works, there are also many ways to mitigate some of the "bad" things about it, like presenters, services, form objects, and much other stuff.

 So if you also like Rails give Phoenix a try, you may struggle with it in the beginning, as with any new technology, but I'm confident it'll grow on you as it did on me.
 To start learning I recommend the official guides, they are very friendly and complete:

 - Elixir: [https://elixir-lang.org/getting-started/introduction.html]()